MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useInput/README.md

 A custom React hook designed to manage the state and behavior of an input field.
 It simplifies handling input changes, focus management, and supports input validation based on given props.

 ## Parameters
-- `autofocus:`A boolean flag indicating whether the input should automatically focus on mount.
+- `autofocus:`_Optional_.
+A boolean flag indicating whether the input should automatically focus on mount.
-- `digitsOnly`: A boolean flag to restrict input to digits only.
+- `digitsOnly`: _Optional_.
+A boolean flag to restrict input to digits only.
 If set to true, non-numeric input will be ignored.
-- `onChange`: A callback function that is invoked whenever the input value changes.
+- `onChange`: _Optional_.
+A callback function that is invoked whenever the input value changes.
 Receives the current value as a parameter.

 ## Returns
 An object with the following properties: